Harvard architecture: Speed

-Internal vs. external design
+Internal versus external design

 Modern high performance CPU chip designs incorporate aspects of both Harvard and von Neumann architecture.
 In particular, the "split cache" version of the modified Harvard architecture is very common.
 CPU cache memory is divided into an instruction cache and a data cache.
 Harvard architecture is used as the CPU accesses the cache.
 In the case of a cache miss, however, the data is retrieved from the main memory, which is not formally divided into separate instruction and data sections, although it may well have separate memory controllers used for concurrent access to RAM, ROM and (NOR) flash memory.

 Thus, while a von Neumann architecture is visible in some contexts, such as when data and code come through the same memory controller, the hardware implementation gains the efficiencies of the Harvard architecture for cache accesses and at least some main memory accesses.

 In addition, CPUs often have write buffers which let CPUs proceed after writes to non-cached regions.
 The von Neumann nature of memory is then visible when instructions are written as data by the CPU and software must ensure that the caches (data and instruction) and write buffer are synchronized before trying to execute those just-written instructions.